-The Hotel had a night club, bars, enormous dining rooms, playgrounds, tennis court, pool area and a lot of other extras which made it be the most unique Hotel in Cyprus.
+The Hotel had a nightclub, bars, enormous dining rooms, playgrounds, tennis court, pool area, and a lot of other extras which made it be the most unique Hotel in Cyprus.

-Unfortunately the Hotel closed in 1984 after it began losing money.
+Unfortunately, the Hotel closed in 1984 after it began losing money.

 Photo: Sarah Louise Strong

 There are numerous stories that circle the Vereggaria Hotel.
 It was said that the 3 brothers all died from mysterious and suspicious circumstances that provoked interest to the story of the hotel.
 As a result, the hotel is deemed as a haunted place as people reported seeing shadows flying behind the broken glass left over from the large windows and heard screams and cries.
 Furthemore, stories of a manager who killed himself and now wanders the halls looking for new victims emerged.
-Additonally it was said that two female ghosts haunt the hotel; a merchant’s wife that was found dead in the swimming pool seeking to avenge her death and a fair maiden with black raven hair, dressed in white linen and visible only during the dusk hours leaning against one of the windows.
+Additionally it was said that two female ghosts haunt the hotel; a merchant’s wife that was found dead in the swimming pool seeking to avenge her death and a fair maiden with black raven hair, dressed in white linen and visible only during the dusk hours leaning against one of the windows.